awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

 When you create a Kubernetes `ingress`, an AWS Application Load Balancer \(ALB\) is provisioned that load balances application traffic\.
 To learn more, see [What is an Application Load Balancer?](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) in the *Application Load Balancers User Guide* and [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) in the Kubernetes documentation\.
 ALBs can be used with pods that are deployed to nodes or to AWS Fargate\.
 You can deploy an ALB to public or private subnets\.

-Application traffic is balanced at L7 of the OSI model\.
-To load balance network traffic at L4, you deploy a Kubernetes `service` of the `LoadBalancer` type\.
+Application traffic is balanced at `L7` of the OSI model\.
+To load balance network traffic at `L4`, you deploy a Kubernetes `service` of the `LoadBalancer` type\.
 This type provisions an AWS Network Load Balancer\.
 For more information, see [Network load balancing on Amazon EKS](network-load-balancing.md)\.
 To learn more about the differences between the two types of load balancing, see [Elastic Load Balancing features](http://aws.amazon.com/elasticloadbalancing/features/) on the AWS website\.

 **Prerequisites**

 Before you can load balance application traffic to an application, you must meet the following requirements\.
 + Have an existing cluster\.
 If you don't have an existing cluster, see [Getting started with Amazon EKS](getting-started.md)\.
 If you need to update the version of an existing cluster, see [Updating an Amazon EKS cluster Kubernetes version](update-cluster.md)\.
 + Have the AWS Load Balancer Controller deployed on your cluster\.
 For more information, see [Installing the AWS Load Balancer Controller add\-on](aws-load-balancer-controller.md)\.
-We recommend version 2\.4\.1 or later for 1\.19 or later clusters\.
-If your cluster is earlier than 1\.19, then we recommend using version 2\.3\.1\.
+We recommend version 2\.4\.2 or later for `1.19` or later clusters\.
+If your cluster is earlier than `1.19`, then we recommend using version `2.3.1`\.
 + At least two subnets in different Availability Zones\.
-The AWS load balancer controller chooses one subnet from each Availability Zone\.
+The AWS Load Balancer Controller chooses one subnet from each Availability Zone\.
 When multiple tagged subnets are found in an Availability Zone, the controller chooses the subnet whose subnet ID comes first lexicographically\.
 Each subnet must have at least eight available IP addresses\.

   If you're using multiple security groups attached to worker node, exactly one security group must be tagged as follows\.
 Replace `cluster-name` with your cluster name\.
   + **Key** – `kubernetes.io/cluster/cluster-name`
   + **Value** – `shared` or `owned`
-+ If you're using the AWS Load Balancer controller version `v2.1.1` or earlier, subnets must be tagged in the format that follows\.
-If you're using version 2\.1\.2 or later, tagging is optional\.
++ If you're using the AWS Load Balancer Controller version `2.1.1` or earlier, subnets must be tagged in the format that follows\.
+If you're using version `2.1.2` or later, tagging is optional\.
 However, we recommend that you tag a subnet if any of the following is the case\.
 You have multiple clusters that are running in the same VPC, or have multiple AWS services that share subnets in a VPC\.
 Or, you want more control over where load balancers are provisioned for each cluster\.
 Replace `cluster-name` with your cluster name\.
   + **Key** – `kubernetes.io/cluster/cluster-name`
   + **Value** – `shared` or `owned`
 + Your public and private subnets must meet the following requirements\.
 This is unless you explicitly specify subnet IDs as an annotation on a service or ingress object\.
 Assume that you provision load balancers by explicitly specifying subnet IDs as an annotation on a service or ingress object\.
 In this situation, Kubernetes and the AWS load balancer controller use those subnets directly to create the load balancer and the following tags aren't required\.